Delhi–Meerut Regional Rapid Transit System: Facilities

 In November 2023, the National Capital Region Transport Corporation introduced a mobile app called RRTS Connect that allows passengers to book tickets.
 The NCRTC introduced a "one-tap ticketing" feature through the RRTS Connect app.
 This provision allows commuters to generate a QR code from anywhere within 300 meters of an RRTS station, without needing to select a destination.
-It eliminates the need for advanced ticket bookings, offering a more efficient method of accessing tickets.
-In line with the NCRTC’s efforts to ensure a seamless and hassle-free travel experience, this initiative lets commuters travel with spontaneity and allows flexibility in changing destinations during the journey.

 In May 2024, NCRTC announced plans to install electric vehicle charging points at all stations along the entire corridor, with the first charging points being launched at the Sahibabad station.